openconfig/gnoi/healthz/README.md

-For components which can provide a "snapshot" of state the healthz artifact endpoint can be provided to take a snapshot of state (ideally serialized as a proto or other typed data structure) and provided to the caller.
+For components which can provide a "snapshot" of state the healthz artifact endpoint can be provided to take a snapshot of state (ideally serialized as a protobuf or other typed data structure) and provided to the caller.

 Examples:
 * Get optical data from i2c bus on optical systems.